Berg0162/Simcline-V2/README.md

 The <b>ESP32</b> family has a series of low-cost and low-power System on a Chip (SoC) microcontrollers developed by Espressif that include Wi-Fi and Bluetooth wireless capabilities and dual-core processor.
 See for an introduction: [Random Nerds Tutorials](https://randomnerdtutorials.com/getting-started-with-esp32/).
 Particularly the multiprocessing capabilities of the dual-core processor make the ESP32 a very attractive choice for the project!
 See: &nbsp;[FAQ #5](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md#5)<br>
 To benefit of the same formfactor (fit with the Mechanical SIMCLINE 2.0 component box!), the <b>Adafruit Feather ESP32 V2 plus Oled display</b> is still the preferred board and display for the project.
 See: [Adafruit Feather ESP32 V2](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Adafruit%20Feather%20ESP32-V2.md) for settings, wiring scheme and more.<br>
 Notice that other members of the ESP32 (particularly <b>ESP32S3</b>) will do the job perfectly, when the development boards come with extra flash and psram memory!
 See: &nbsp;[FAQ #7](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md#7). &nbsp; For example SIMCLINE works successfully with the <b>Lilygo esp32s3 T-Display</b> board, however that Lilygo-board needs another size component box!
 See: [Lilygo esp32s3 T-Display](https://github.com/Berg0162/Simcline-V2/blob/main/docs/LILYGO%20ESP32S3%20T-Display.md) for settings, wiring scheme and more.<br>
 Simcline-V2 library builds on the experience, knowledge and code of earlier Simcline projects.
 The original Simcline code has been revisited and redesigned completely.
-It was transformed to a C++ Object model that handles the many BLE services and hides most of the Simcline's operation. <br>
+It was transformed to a C++ Object model that handles the many BLE services and hides most of the Simcline's internal operation.
+The Simcline community is very diverse when it comes to programming skills, the present Simcline-V2 library fits much better! <br>

 # The Simcline-V2 design separates completely:
 + presentation (display types/properties)
 + specific ESP32 board properties (pinout and initialization)
 + BLE operation<br>

 To achieve this the design has implemented Abstract Base Classes for ESP32 board and Display.
-As a consequence the novice programmer/user only has to change config settings to select between <b>standard</b> board- and display-types that are supplied with Simcline-V2.
-However, a proficient programmer/user can implement Concrete Classes for ESP32-board-type and Display-type of his/her choice easily without interfering with the Simcline BLE operational code.<br>
+As a consequence the <b>novice programmer/user</b> only has to change config settings to select between <b>standard</b> board- and display-types that are supplied with Simcline-V2.
+However, a <b>proficient programmer/user</b> can implement Concrete Classes for ESP32-board-type and Display-type of his/her choice easily without interfering with the Simcline BLE operational code.<br>
 Benefits of this Approach:
 + Scalability: Easily add new display types by creating new concrete classes implementing the IDisplay interface.
 + Maintainability: Changes to one display type do not affect others.
 + Flexibility: Change the display type used by the Presentation class without modifying its implementation.<br>

-As a result the Arduino ino-files that the user will access, in the <b>Simcline-V2/examples</b> folder, are very concise. <br>
+As a result the Arduino ino-files that the user will access, in the <b>Simcline-V2/examples</b> folder, are very concise in compare with the original code files. <br>

 # Simcline-V2 has powerful configuration
 All configuration settings have been gathered in one config directory (../documents/arduino/libaries/Simcline-V2/src/config) for <b>Board</b>-, <b>Debug</b>-, <b>Display</b>-, <b>NimBLE</b>- and <b>Simcline</b>-configurations.
 Check this out:  [Simcline-V2 Configuration](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Simcline-V2%20Configuration.md)<br>